 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

 Lab-grown diamonds have become a popular choice for jewelry.
 Consumers have learned their benefits and how they compensate for some downsides of mining natural ones.

 Now, jewelers offer lab-grown diamonds, also called synthetic or man-made, on engagement rings, necklaces, bracelets and more.

 Let’s discuss the 10 pros and cons of lab-grown diamonds, so you’ll know if it’s right for you.

 Pros of Lab-Grown Diamonds

 Lab-grown diamonds have the same physical and chemical properties as natural diamonds.

 As an example, take a look at this diamond, and try to determine whether it’s natural or created in a lab.

 In fact, the first diamond is natural and the second is man-made, even though they appear identical.

 While earth-mined diamonds take millions of years to form under the ground, lab-grown diamonds take only a few weeks to produce.

 This is a result of two processes: high-pressure-high-heat (HPHT) and chemical vapor deposition (CVD).

 HPHT places carbon under extreme heat and pressure.
 It reaches between 1,300-1,600 degrees Celsius to mimic the conditions within the earth that form natural diamonds.

 The crystal is cut and polished by the manufacturer into the final lab-grown diamond.

 CVD diamonds involve a “seed” diamond placed into a chamber under high temperatures.
 Gasses like hydrogen and methane are added.

 The result of both methods is a diamond that appears identical to a natural one.
-Even trained gemologists can’t tell the difference without special equipment.
+Even trained gemologists require special equipment to tell the difference.

 So if you’re worried someone viewing your lab-grown diamond could identify it as such, there’s no reason for concern.